Picovoice/picovoice/demo/c/README.md

                                      rhino_model_path context_path rhino_sensitivity wav_path
 ```

-For example the following processes one of the WAV files under resources folder on  an Ubuntu 18.04:
+For example, the following processes one of the WAV files under the resources folder on an Ubuntu 18.04

 ```console
 ./demo/c/picovoice_demo_file \